-The Superior Number sentences in criminal cases both following Assize trials and on committal from the Inferior Number, when it is considered likely that the sentence will be in excess of 4 years imprisonment (which is the limit of the sentencing jurisdiction of the Inferior Number.)54 The Jurats, not the Bailiff, are responsible for sentencing unless the Jurats are not agreed, when the Bailiff will have a casting vote.55
+The Superior Number sentences in criminal cases both following Assize trials and on committal from the Inferior Number, when it is considered likely that the sentence will be in excess of four years' imprisonment (which is the limit of the sentencing jurisdiction of the Inferior Number).
+The Jurats, not the Bailiff, are responsible for sentencing unless the Jurats are not agreed, when the Bailiff will have a casting vote.
+46

-Until 199756 the Jurats sat in on Assize trials57 in order to determine the sentence.
-This is no longer the case, and as matters of fact in such trials are determined by a jury, sentencing takes place separately by the Superior Number.
-It is therefore particularly important that the Jurats, who then have to determine the sentence without having heard the evidence, have sufficient information before them to sentence fairly.58 Jurat John de Veulle OBE describes the process in relation to sentencing:
+Until 1997 the Jurats sat in on Assize trials in order to determine the sentence.
+This is no longer the case, and sentencing takes place separately by the Inferior or Superior Number as appropriate.
+It is therefore particularly important that the Jurats, who then have to